microse-rpc/microse-node/README.md

 unavailable temporarily, all remote calls will be automatically avoided from redirecting traffic to that server until the module finishes reloading.

-## Process Interop
+## Inner-process Fast-forwarding

-This implementation supports interop in the same process, that means, if it detects that the target remote instance is served in the current process, the function will always be called locally and prevent unnecessary network traffic.
+This implementation supports fast-forwarding in the same process, that means, if it detects that the target remote instance is served in the current process, the function will always be called locally and prevent unnecessary network traffic.